 Easy oven-baked onions are wonderfully flavorful, creamy and cheesy.
 They make a wonderful side dish to meats and poultry.

-These creamy baked onions are just wonderful.
+These creamy onions are just wonderful.
 Baking them in the oven with heavy cream and Parmesan makes them tender, creamy, and very flavorful.

 But something magical happens when you cook them.
 They become creamy and mild, almost sweet.
 In this recipe especially, the addition of heavy cream makes the onions extra creamy and mild.